 Des Moines is the capital and most populous city of Iowa.
-The city is named for the Des Moines River and it's located where the Des Moines and Raccoon Rivers meet.
-The city is important in United States presidential politics and frequently tops lists as one of the best cities for business and living.
+The city is named for the Des Moines River, and it's located where the Des Moines and Raccoon Rivers meet.
+The city is vital in United States presidential politics and frequently tops lists as one of the best cities for business and living.

 Des Moines has an unemployment rate of just 4.6% -- lower than the national average -- with a cost of living that is 8.1% below the national average.

 Des Moines Population Growth

 Since 2010, three-quarters of the population growth in Iowa has been concentrated in just ten cities, most of which are in the central part of the state.
 The largest population growth in the last four years has been seen in Des Moines and Ames.
 The cities with the highest growth, in order, are Ankeny, West Des Moines, Iowa City, and Des Moines.

 In 2012, the population of Des Moines grew by an estimated 1.6% from 2010, compared to 0.91% for the state as a whole and 0.58% for the Midwest.

 Des Moines History

 Humans have occupied Des Moines for at least 7,000 years, with many ancient occupation areas in present-day downtown Des Moines.
 There were also about 18 prehistoric American Indian mounds in the downtown area seen by early settlers, although all were destroyed.

 The City of Des Moines traces its start to 1843, when Captain James Allen oversaw the construction of a fort where the Raccoon and Des Moines Rivers meet.
 While he wanted to name it Fort Raccoon, the War Department had him name it Fort Des Moines.
 The fort was constructed to control nearby Indians, who were transplanted to the area from their lands in the eastern part of the state.
 In 1846, the fort was abandoned when the Meskwaki and Sauk Indians were removed from the state.